The Garden of Earthly Delights: Right panel

 The right panel (220 × 97.5 cm, 87 × 38.4 in) illustrates Hell, the setting of a number of Bosch paintings.
 Bosch depicts a world in which humans have succumbed to temptations that lead to evil and reap eternal damnation.
 The tone of this final panel strikes a harsh contrast to those preceding it.
 The scene is set at night, and the natural beauty that adorned the earlier panels is noticeably absent.
 Compared to the warmth of the center panel, the right wing possesses a chilling quality—rendered through cold colourisation and frozen waterways—and presents a tableau that has shifted from the paradise of the center image to a spectacle of cruel torture and retribution.

-In a single, densely detailed scene, the viewer is made witness to cities on fire in the background; war, torture chambers, infernal taverns, and demons in the midground; and mutated animals feeding on human flesh in the foreground.
+In a single, densely detailed scene, the viewer is made witness to cities on fire in the background; war, torture chambers, infernal taverns, and demons in the midground, and mutated animals feeding on human flesh in the foreground.
 The nakedness of the human figures has lost all its eroticism, and many now attempt to cover their genitalia and breasts with their hands, ashamed by their nakedness.

 Large explosions in the background throw light through the city gates and spill into the water in the midground; according to writer Walter S. Gibson, "their fiery reflection turning the water below into blood".
 The light illuminates a road filled with fleeing figures, while hordes of tormentors prepare to burn a neighbouring village.
-A short distance away, a rabbit carries an impaled and bleeding corpse, while a group of victims above are thrown into a burning lantern.
-The foreground is populated by a variety of distressed or tortured figures.
+A short distance away, a rabbit carries an impaled and bleeding corpse while a group of victims above are thrown into a burning lantern.
+The foreground is populated by various distressed or tortured figures.
 Some are shown vomiting or excreting, others are crucified by harp and lute, in an allegory of music, thus sharpening the contrast between pleasure and torture.
 A choir sings from a score inscribed on a pair of buttocks, part of a group that has been described as the "Musicians' Hell".